Urigo/meteor-rxjs/README.md

 ## Usage in Angular 2

-Angular 2 has tight integration with RxJS since reactive UI updates is what its architecture is built having in mind.
+Angular 2 has tight integration with RxJS since support of the reactive UI updates is what Angular 2 architecture is designed for.
-One of this realization is `AsyncPipe` which is supposed to be used with RxJS observables.
+One of its realization is `AsyncPipe` which is supposed to be used with RxJS observables.

 In order to subscribe on the Mongo cursor observable's updates and iterate through the returned list of docs in Angular 2, one can use `AsyncPipe` in an Angular 2 component as follows: